Star Realms Review

 This is where you can acquire new Ships and Bases, spending your Trade points.

-In a nutshell, this game is about drawing cards, expanding your deck, playing better cards while the game progresses, and eventually destroy the enemy.
+In a nutshell, this game is about drawing cards, expanding your deck, playing better cards while the game progresses, and eventually destroying the enemy.

 Game factions

-What makes this game a deck-building game is the fact that there are 4 different factions, each with unique abilities and effects.
+What makes it a very fun deck-building game is the fact that there are 4 different factions, each with unique abilities and effects.

-The player’s ability to combine those factions is the key to the success!
+The player’s ability to combine them is the key to success!

 • Trade Federation;